 Edvard Munch (1863-1944), Evening, Melancholy, 1891, oil, pencil and crayon on canvas.
-73 × 101 cm, Munch Museum, Oslo

-Edvard Munch (1863-1944), Evening Melancholy, 1891, 72 x 98 cm, private collection
+73×101 cm, Munch Museum, Oslo Edvard Munch (1863-1944), Evening Melancholy, 1891, 72 x 98 cm, private collection

-- On his return from Paris he wrote, "No longer shall I paint interiors with men reading and women knitting.
-I will paint living people who breathe and feel and suffer and love". - The inspiration for this painting was an unhappy romantic affair that Munch's friend, Jappe Nilssen (pronounced 'yaper nilson'), was involved in.
-The melancholy man's mood is represented by the undulating shoreline and skylines that extend toward the left.
-Critics suggest that there are also erotic allusions, perhaps in the presence of the moon reflected on the water. - During the summer, he holidayed with his family in the small coastal village of Åsgårdstrand (pronounced 'os-gosh-stran'), south-west of Kristiania.
-The landscape is the beach at Asgardstrand's.
-In subsequent years, many of his images were from this area. - Melancholy was exhibited in 1891 at the Autumn Exhibition in Oslo.
+- Munch returns from Paris after having absorbed the art he saw in the capital. - Quote of Munch, 1889: 'No longer shall I paint interiors with men reading and women knitting.
+I will paint living people who breathe and feel and suffer and love' - The inspiration for the painting was an unhappy romantic affair that Munch's friend, Jappe Nilssen, was involved in.
+In Munch's painting the figure of the melancholy man is at the right, and his mood is represented by the undulating shoreline and skylines that extend toward the left.
+Critics suggest that there are also erotic allusions, perhaps in the presence of the moon reflected on the water.
+The landscape represents Asgardstrand's beach where Munch spent his summers from 1889. - Melancholy was exhibited in 1891 at the Autumn Exhibition in Oslo.
 It has been described it as the first Symbolist painting by a Norwegian artist.
+Munch painted
-Munch painted more than one version of the composition in 1891 and there is another version completed in 1892-93 is in the National Gallery, Oslo.

-• 1891-2 (38-9) he formulated his characteristic mature style in which colour is symbol laden, there is a shallow picture space and form and detail are simplified, see Evening Melancholy (1891).
+- more than one version of the composition in 1891.
+A version completed in 1892-93 is in the National Gallery, Oslo. - 1891-2 (38-9) he formulated his characteristic mature style in which colour is symbol laden, there is a shallow picture space and form and detail are simplified, see Evening Melancholy (1891).
 He had a one-man exhibition in Berlin that caused enormous controversy.
 Munch was pleased with the publicity he said, "Never have I had such an amusing time-it's incredible that something as innocent as painting should have created such a stir".
 He met Swedish dramatist and leading intellectual August Strindberg, whom he painted in 1892.
 Many historians see this as a critical influence but Munch said his style was already fully developed when they met.
 He spent four years in Berlin and sold little but made some income from charging entrance fees to view his controversial paintings.
 Already, Munch was showing a reluctance to part with his paintings, which he termed his "children" (like JMW Turner).